Ships starting with W

 31 January 1933 berthed at Portsmouth Harbour

-7 February 1933 sailed from Portsmouth Harbour
+7 February 1933 sailed from Portsmouth Harbour for Devonport

-March 1933 while in dry dock at Devonport sand and brass filings were found in machinery - reported in the press and mentioned in Parliament as deliberate sabotage.
+March 1933 while in dry dock at Devonport sand and brass filings were found in machinery - reported in the press and mentioned in Parliament as deliberate sabotage

 13 February 1934 berthed at Portsmouth Harbour